CecileSChapman/mtm6201-midterm/README.md

 **note on errors**

-html errors are used in code that wasn't mine, and it's linked to the javascript that i can't edit i fixed all other errors, but i'm keeping that error so it doesn't break the carousel
+html errors are used in code that wasn't mine, and it's linked to the javascript that i can't edit. i fixed all other errors, but i'm keeping that error so it doesn't break the carousel